safe-global/safe-docs/docs/sdks_03_safe_apps.md

 #### 3) Gnosis has reviewed the Safe App source code

-While we won’t be able to do a proper audit for your Safe App, we still would like to take a look at the source code in order to raise issues or suggest improvements.
+While we won’t be able to do a proper audit for your Safe App, we still would like to take a look at the source code to raise issues or suggest improvements.
 Depending on whether your Safe App is open or closed source, please send us either a link to the public repo or an invitation to the private code repository, respectively.

 ### Official launch and beyond